-Co onstruction Staging Plan Checklist Location of construction entrances and exits; Location of equipment and material staging and storage; Onsite circulation for construction vehicles and equipment (plan includes on-site and off-site deliveries, employee parking, turn-arounds, etc.) on public and private roads and on private driveways, as applicable; Parking plan for construction vehicles and equipment.
+- a.
+Location of construction entrances and exits; - b.
+Location of equipment and material staging and storage; - c.
+Onsite circulation for construction vehicles and equipment (plan includes on-site and off-site deliveries, employee parking, turn-arounds, etc.) on public and private roads and on private driveways, as applicable; - d.
+Parking plan for construction vehicles and equipment.
 Parking plans considerations may include (but are not limited to) no parking within five feet of driveways or mailboxes, parking on only one side of street.
 Hillside parking must be on the uphill side of a hillside road, as tonnage weight of vehicles and equipment can undermine hillside roads.
-If an alternate location other than uphill side parking is identified, it must be approved by the Town Engineer; ☐ Special temporary traffic control plan as necessary (e.g. for crane); Conveyance of neighborhood traffic, including emergency vehicles; Location and plan regarding any aerial deliveries, as applicable; ☐ Trash storage and removal plan; Fencing plans; Location of toilet facilities; and Other items identified by Town based on circumstances of the property or surrounding area.
+If an alternate location other than uphill side parking is identified, it must be approved by the Town Engineer; - e.
+Special temporary traffic control plan as necessary (e.g. for crane); - f.
+Conveyance of neighborhood traffic, including emergency vehicles; - g.
+Location and plan regarding any aerial deliveries, as applicable;

+- h.
+Trash storage and removal plan;

+- i.
+Fencing plans;

+- j.
+Location of toilet facilities; and

+- k.
+Other items identified by Town based on circumstances of the property or surrounding area.

-The Town and/or third-party inspector must review construction site for compliance with the Construction Staging Plan.
+- 3. The Town and/or third-party inspector must review construction site for compliance with the Construction Staging Plan.

-IV.
-PROCESS - HILLSIDE SAFETY IMPROVEMENT PLAN TIMELINE
+H. PROCESS-HILLSIDE SAFETY IMPROVEMENT PLAN TIMELINE

-A. Applicant Submits Pre-application
+1. Applicant Submits Pre-application

-- 1. The Safety Improvement Plan review is on a track parallel to the overall Hillside Building Committee (HBC) review. - 2.
-A pre-application meeting between the Town Engineer and Applicant is required to review hillside development regulation requirements, insurance requirements, Safety Improvement Plan requirements, Construction Staging Plan requirements, and any other building items or building requirements: - a.
-Safety Improvement Plan (SIP): - The SIP may be submitted with either the Concept Plan Review or the Formal Plan Review. - At latest, the SIP must be submitted with the Formal Plan Review.
+- a.
+The Safety Improvement Plan review is on a track parallel to the overall Hillside Building Committee (HBC) review. - b.
+A pre-application meeting between the Town Engineer and Applicant is required to review hillside development regulation requirements, insurance requirements, Safety Improvement Plan requirements, Construction Staging Plan requirements, and any other building items or building requirements: - (1) Safety Improvement Plan (SIP): - i.
+The SIP may be submitted with either the Concept Plan Review or the Formal Plan Review. - ii.
+At latest, the SIP must be submitted with the Formal Plan Review.
 The Applicant may choose to submit the SIP with either the Concept Plan Review or the Formal Plan Review.
-However, the SIP review must be finished and deemed complete by the Town prior to the HBC Formal Review Meeting. - The Town Engineer reviews Safety Improvement Plan Checklist with the Applicant to inform them of SIP requirements. - b.
-Construction Staging Plan (CSP): - At latest, the Applicant must submit the CSP with building permit application.
-The Applicant may opt to submit the CSP earlier in the process (e.g. submit the CSP with Concept Plan Review or Formal Plan Review). - c.
-The Town Engineer informs the Applicant that a \$5 million aggregate, \$2 million per occurrence project specific liability insurance policy is required, and Town shall be named as an additional insured on policy. - 1.
-Applicant Submits Concept Plan - 1.
-Applicant submits materials required for the HBC Concept Plan Review in accordance with the Hillside Development Regulations. - 2.
+However, the SIP review must be finished and deemed complete by the Town prior to the HBC Formal Review Meeting. - iii.
+The Town Engineer reviews Safety Improvement Plan Checklist with the Applicant to inform them of SIP requirements. - (2) Construction Staging Plan (CSP): At latest, the Applicant must submit the CSP with building permit application.
+The Applicant may opt to submit the CSP earlier in the process (e.g. submit the CSP with Concept Plan Review or Formal Plan Review). - (3) The Town Engineer informs the Applicant of the amount of the project specific liability insurance policy required for the duration of construction pursuant to subsection F and that the Town shall be named as an additional insured on the required policy.

+2. Applicant Submits Concept Plan

+- a.
+Applicant submits materials required for the HBC Concept Plan Review in accordance with the Hillside Development Regulations. - b.
 Applicant may opt to submit the SIP with other Hillside materials at this stage.

-Staff Reviews Concept Plan Submittal
+3. Staff Reviews Concept Plan Submittal

-- 1. Staff reviews the Concept Plan in accordance with the regulations and prepares the packet for HBC Concept Plan Review. - 2.
+- a.
+Staff reviews the Concept Plan in accordance with the regulations and prepares the packet for HBC Concept Plan Review. - b.
 If the Applicant submits the SIP at this stage, staff conducts steps according to the Safety Improvement Plan Review Box.

-3. HBC Concept Plan Review Meeting
+4. HBC Concept Plan Review Meeting